Culture Calibration through Custom Assessments

 executive team effectiveness bar graph

-While these scores are not overly positive – what we want are ten green bars indicating 5-6 ratings across all respondents – this range of scores are quite typical for the first run of this assessment at a company.
-These executives admit that they previously saw their job as “managing results.”
-As they continue to work towards sustaining a purposeful, positive, productive work culture, they know they must do more to validate, communicate, connect, reflect, and more – every day.
+While these scores are not overly positive - the smallest deviation from the standard is ten green bars indicating 5-6 ratings across all respondents - this range of scores is quite typical for the first run of this assessment at a company.
+These executives admit they previously saw their job as "managing results."
+As they continue to work towards sustaining a purposeful, positive, productive work culture, they know they must do more to validate, communicate, connect, reflect, and more - every day.

 Work with Chris, and you'll be In good company